6 Common Delayed Injuries That Occur After A Car Accident

 2. Neck and Shoulder Pain

 Although the primary concern is a head or brain injury, another worry is damage done to the back or neck.
-One of the most common delayed injuries from a car crash is Whiplash This is where neck pain is felt in the neck and shoulders and is often associated in accidents where the car has been involved in a rear-end collision.
+One of the most common delayed injuries from a car crash is Whiplash This is where neck spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain is felt in the neck and shoulders and is often associated in accidents where the car has been involved in a rear-end collision.

 The neck and shoulders have been extended further than their normal range of movement which then affects the joints, muscles, and nerves.
 A whiplash or any other injury to the neck and shoulders can also cause headaches.
 They can be severe headaches, or just mild persistent headaches, either way, they shouldn’t be ignored.